 Fiat-Chrysler has 19 models listed as far below average in reliability by Consumer Reports in the last decade, so any used car shopper considering one should read up on them before buying, new or used.
 Fiat’s worst performer was the 500, which should be avoided for model years 2012, 2013, and 2015.
-The 2012 model in particular proved to be a disaster in body finish, brakes, suspension, and power equipment.
+The 2012 model, in particular, proved to be a disaster in body finish, brakes, suspension, and power equipment

 9. Tesla Model X

 For all the love and praise lavished upon Model S, Consumer Reports took an almost instant dislike to the Model X electric SUV.
-Calling the 2016 edition “fast and flawed” in a headline, the agency’s testers called out weaknesses in the falcon-wing door design and general reliability.
+Calling the 2016 edition “fast and flawed” in a headline, testers called out weaknesses in the falcon-wing door design and general reliability.
 As it has with so many all-new models, Consumer Reports suggested avoiding the ’16 Model X on the used market and waiting for the automaker to work out the kinks.